Emile666/W3230_stm8s105/README.md

 * Temperature sensor 1 (the main sensor) is displayed in the upper display, the lower display will show the setpoint value.
 This is the default situation.
 * Temperature sensor 2 is displayed in the upper display, then the lower display shows 't2'.
 * One-wire temperature sensor: shows the temperature of the DS18B20 one-wire temperaturesensor. the lower display shows 'One'.
+* PID-output as a percentage.

+# UART / RS232 output

+RXD and TXD pins are available for connection to a serial port.
+Note that all voltages are 3.3 V level and baudrate is 57600 Baud.
+The following commands are available:
+* sp: setpoint. type **sp** to show the actual value of the setpoint variable.
+If you type sp=120, setpoint is set to 12.0 °C.
+* pid: pid-output, type **pid** to show the actual pid-output in E-1 %.
+Type **pid=250** to set pid-output to 25.0 %.
+Note that this overrules the pid-controller.
+You can reset this manual mode by typing **pid=-1**.
+* rb: type **rb 0123** to read a byte from memory location 0x123.
+* rw: type **rw 0123** to read a word from memory location 0x123.
+* wb: type **wb 0123 ab** to write byte 0xab into memory location 0x123.
+* ww: type **ww 0123 ab23** to write word 0xab23 into memory location 0x123.
+* s0: type **s0** to display the W3230 revision number
+* s1: type **s1** to display the results of a scan on the I2C-bus.
+The numbers displayed are the I2C addresses of actual devices found
+* s2: type **s2** to display all running tasks with the actual and maximum duration
+* s3: type **s3** to display the current value of the one-wire temperature sensor (a DS18B20), e.g. ds18b20_read(): 0, T= 23.5.
+The first number is the error-code (0 = no error), the second number the actual temperature read from the sensor.

+At power-up, the following info is displayed:
+* The current revision number
+* ds2482_detect: 1.
+A 1 returned here indicates that the I2C to One-Wire device (a DS2482) was found.

 # Development